natalieagus/50002/docs/Labs/lab4.md

 0 | 1 | d2
 1 | 1 | d3

-Hence the **order** of `S0` and `S1` matters very much. <>
+The **order** of `S0` and `S1` input signals matters very much.

+#### `XAddr` and `ILLOP`
-`XAdr` and `ILLOP` in the Beta diagram in our lecture notes represents constant addresses used when the Beta services an interrupt (triggered by IRQ) or executes an instruction with an illegal or unimplemented opcode.
-For this assignment assume that XAdr=8 and ILLOP=4 and we will make sure the first three locations of main memory contain BR instructions that branch to code which handle reset, illegal instruction traps and interrupts respectively.
+`XAddr` and `ILLOP` in the Beta diagram in our lecture notes represents **constant** addresses used when the Beta services an interrupt (triggered by IRQ) or executes an instruction with an illegal or unimplemented opcode.
+For this assignment assume that `XAddr = 0x00000008` and `ILLOP = 0x00000004` and we will make sure the first three locations of main memory contain BR instructions that branch to code which handle reset, illegal instruction traps and interrupts respectively.
 In other words, the first three locations of main memory contain:

 ```cpp
 Mem[0x80000000] = BR(reset_handler)
 Mem[0x80000004] = BR(illop_handler)
 Mem[0x80000008] = BR(interrupt_handler)
 ```
-We have given you the nodes for constant `0x80000008`  and `0x80000004` called `XAddr[31:0]` and `ILLOP[31:0]`, please utilise that.
+We have given you the nodes for constant `0x80000008`  and `0x80000004` called `XAddr[31:0]` and `ILLOP[31:0]`. **Please utilise that**.

+#### Lower Two Bits of `PC`
-You also have to force the lower two bits of inputs going into the PC+4, PC+4+4*SXTC, and JT port of the mux to be `0b00`.
-You can do this with appropriate wiring.<>
+You also have to **force** the lower two bits of inputs going into the PC+4, PC+4+4*SXTC, and JT port of the mux to be `0b00` because the memory is byte addressable but the Beta obtains one word of data/instructions at each clock cycle.
+You can do this with appropriate wiring.

 Example:

 ```cpp
 Xmux_unit control_signal#32 input_signal_a[31:2] 0#2 input_signal_b[31:2] 0#2 output_signal[31:0] mux2
 ```

-* In the example above, we create 32 bit 2-to-1 multiplexers, so we have to duplicate the `control_signal` 32 times
-* Instead of using all 32 bits of  `input_signal_a[31:0]`, we can just use the upper 30 bits, and append the lower two bits with two zeros using `0#2`.
+In the example above, we create 32 bit 2-to-1 multiplexers, so we have to **duplicate** the `control_signal` 32 times  Instead of using all 32 bits of  `input_signal_a[31:0]`, we can just use the upper 30 bits, and append the lower two bits with two zeros using `0#2`.

-* The same is done for the second input signal to the mux: `input_signal_b[31:2] 0#2`
-* JSim will automatically segment each signals to create 32 2-to-1 muxes.
+The same is done for the second input signal to the mux: `input_signal_b[31:2] 0#2`.
+JSim will **automatically segment** each signals to create 32 2-to-1 muxes.
 It is equivalent to writing:

 ```cpp
 Xmux_unit31 control_signal input_signal_a31 input_signal_b31 output_signal31 mux2